-5.7 For Emission Point AA-014, the permittee shall keep records of the maintenance conducted on the stationary RICE in order to demonstrate that you operated and maintained the stationary RICE and after-treatment control device (if any) according to your own maintenance plan.
+5.7 For Emission Point AA-004, the permittee shall keep records of the maintenance conducted on the stationary RICE in order to demonstrate that the permittee operated and maintained the stationary RICE according to the maintenance plan.

-(Ref.: 40 CFR 63.6655(e), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6655(e)(2), Subpart ZZZZ)

-5.8 For Emission Point AA-014, the permittee shall keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
-The permittee must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
+5.8 For Emission Point AA-004, the permittee shall keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
+The permittee shall document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.

-(Ref.: 40 CFR 63.6655(f), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6655(f)(2), Subpart ZZZZ)